 Dhana defines dotMobi as an alternate domain extension in the same style as .com, .net. or .org. dotMobi was meant to be specially allocated for content designed for mobile devices.
 These Web pages contained smaller images, reduced graphics, etc.

-dotMobi isn’t need today thanks to devices like the iPhone and Skyfire.
+dotMobi isn’t needed today thanks to devices like the iPhone and Skyfire.
 We don’t need a different domain name.
 It’s redundant.
 The iPhone loads an ad the same way a computer does.
-If the iPhone is just loading a normal Internet ad in a custom size, there’s no real need for a special modile ad network.
+If the iPhone is just loading a normal Internet ad in a custom size, then there’s no real need for a special mobile ad network.

 [A person in the audience says the info that Dhana is presenting is totally inaccurate He owns 700+ dotMobi says and completely disagrees with how she’s presenting the information. dotMobi isn’t alive in the US, we know that, so for her to go on about I when it hasn’t hit yet isn’t right.
 But dotMobt IS big in Japan and other countries.